-With clarity from goal setting, the mind doesn’t have to expend energy thinking about what to do next.
+With clarity, the mind doesn’t have to expend energy thinking about what to do next.
 It already knows.
 This tightened concentration heightens motivation.
 Action and awareness start to merge, and it is at this point that we are pulled even deeper into the now, into the flow state.

 Immediate feedback polishes clarity further.
 With the constant tweaking of your goals through feedback, you’ll quickly develop a habit response of dropping into the flow state.

 Flow is already preprogrammed into your brain.
-It’s part of your evolutionary design and is a built-in feature of being human.
+It’s part of your evolutionary design, a built-in feature of being human.

 And that alone is worth giving these triggers a try.